symplicitybrasil-uxui/Frontend-Test-mock/README.md

 And that's your test.

-At the end of it, please, *submit your code to your github account and add the README.md document* with the instructions to run your project whether it's deployed in some place (e.g. Heroku) or to build it locally in our machines.
+At the end of the due date, please, *submit your code in your github account and add the README.md document* with the instructions to run your project whether it's deployed in some place (e.g. Heroku) or to build it locally in our machines.

 If you have any doubts about the test, suit yourself and get in touch with us on **uxui@symplicity.com**.

+Good luck!